cekrem/cekrem.github.io/content/posts/canonicalise-dont-remember-kotlin.md

 Adding `mergeBySku()` to the import path as well was the obvious patch.
 A true hot-fix one-liner!
 But "remember to call merge everywhere you make a shopping cart" had already failed once, and I couldn't see why the next reminder would do any better. <sup><sup><sup>(I wonder if some consultants "fix" things this way intentionally to avoid going out of business?)</sup></sup></sup>

-**So I wanted a different shape of fix entirely.** The kind that doesn't need a wiki page nobody'd read.
-Or a thirty-minute "by the way, always remember to merge line items" meeting on a colleague's calendar.
-The merge has to happen because the code has no other option.
-That was the bar.

-I was kind of looking for [parse-dont-validate](/posts/parse-dont-validate-typescript/), but not quite.
+**So I wanted a different shape of fix entirely.** I was kind of looking for [parse-dont-validate](/posts/parse-dont-validate-typescript/), but not quite.
 More like...
 Auto-normalize data automagically whether you remember or not?
 Too long for a t-shirt, though.

 The broken code did this: `mergeBySku()` in the add-to-cart pipeline, `mergeBySku()` in the cart-restore service; _no_ `mergeBySku()` in the new import path.
 The function was free-floating, public, and entirely advisory — anyone who wanted a properly merged cart just had to know to ask for one.